-We are proud to introduce the African-American China Leadership Fellows for the 2022 program year.
-Congratulations to Congratulations to Jullion Cooper, Shirley Martey Hargis, Leland Lazarus, Monty McGee, Tarela Moses, Obio Ntia, Samantha Payne, Keome Rowe, Dr. Joseph Smith, and Raven Witherspoon.
+Read more below about the alumni from the 2022 African-American China Leadership Fellows program: Jullion Cooper, Shirley Martey Hargis, Leland Lazarus, Monty McGee, Tarela Moses, Obio Ntia, Samantha Payne, Keome Rowe, Dr. Joseph Smith, and Raven Witherspoon.

 Global Leadership Fellow, mentored by Damon V. Woods